 It’s hard not to sound like a DIYer when describing foot files.
 Buy a simple sandpaper, or metal rasp type from chemist or supermarket, then use it weekly.
 Using it on wet skin may seem more effective, but can damage the skin.

 Gadget fans will love powered foot files.
 Move the rotating abrasive head over the area, with minimal effort, and see skin fall as white dust.
-The market leader is the Scholl Pedi Velvet Smooth Electronic Pedicure Foot File (Boots.com, £29.99), which boasts a roller head coated with finely ground diamonds.
-For £49.99 there’s the Wet and Dry, cordless with rechargeable batteries – to use in the bath or shower too.
-For plug-in convenience, the Emjoi Micro Pedi Power (boots.com, £33.30) runs on mains power.
+The market leader is the Scholl Velvet Smooth Electronic Foot Care System (Boots.com, £26), which can be used on wet or dry skin.

 Top 5 gadgets for beauty addicts